zachary-page/DreamWeave/README.md

 ## Code of Conduct

 This project adheres to a Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [insert contact method].
+Please report unacceptable behavior to zachary@page-designs.com.

 ## Contact